MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-435-Energy-Efficiency-Standards-Design-Construction-New-Federal-LowRise-Residential-Buildings/subpart-E-Mandatory-Energy-Efficiency-Standards-Federal-Residential-Buildings/section-435.502.md

 (u) *Set of conservation options* means the combination of envelope design and equipment measures that influences the long term energy use in a building designed to maintain a minimum of ventilation level of 0.7 air changes per hour, including the heating and cooling equipment, domestic hot water equipment, glazing, insulation, refrigerators and air infiltration control measures.

-(v) *Shading coefficient* means the ratio of the heat gains through windows, with or without integral shading devices, to that occurring through unshaded, 1/8-inch clear glass.
+(v) *Shading coefficient* means the ratio of the heat gains through windows, with or without integral shading devices, to that occurring through unshaded,1/8-inch clear glass.

 (w) *Total annual coil load* means the energy for space heating and/or cooling with no adjustment for HVAC equipment efficiency.